 The medieval fiddle is a regular element in decorated manuscripts and paintings of the period, and features in religious paintings played by angels or humans in attendance of the holy, sometimes on its own, often among other instruments.

-Minstrels, musicians in the employ of wealthy households, used the fiddle to accompany others’ singing; and jongleurs, French musician-poets who performed both in the service of the wealthy and freelance, used it to accompany dancing and their own singing of chansons de geste, songs of heroic deeds, a popular genre in the 12th and 13th centuries.
+Minstrels, servant musicians in the employ of wealthy households, used the fiddle to accompany others’ singing; and jongleurs, French musician-poets who performed both in the service of the wealthy and freelance, used it to accompany dancing and their own singing of chansons de geste, songs of heroic deeds, a popular genre in the 12th and 13th centuries.

 Distinctive structural features

 The first is the option, on a 5 string vielle only, of a bourdon.
 Harps and psalteries had bourdons, too.
 In their case, it was a low pitched string, sometimes pitched several steps below the next string in the sequence, that acted as a drone string.
 In the case of the vielle, it was a low-pitched string placed off the fingerboard and attached to the side of the pegbox by passing through a hole, so it could only be played open.
-As we see from the angle at which the bourdon leaves the bridge to reach the pegbox on the angel in green painting on the right, this made it possible to play the bourdon by plucking with the left thumb.
+As we see from the angle at which the bourdon leaves the bridge to reach the pegbox in the painting on the right, this made it possible to play the bourdon by plucking with the left thumb.
 Dominican friar and music theorist, Jerome of Moravia, writing in c.
 1280, made it clear that the bourdon could also be bowed.

 The second and third features are a variety of body shapes, some very wide, and a variety of bridges.
 The bridge height was either less than its width or equal to its width (unlike on a violin), making for a low action (the relative height of the strings to the instrument).
 The iconography suggests most strongly that the bridge was often flat, unlike the marked arc of a violin bridge, severely limiting the angle at which strings can be bowed and positively necessitating drone playing on all strings at once.
-Of course, even on a completely flat bridge, string slots in the bridge could be made of various depths to create the string arc that violinists are used to, enabling single string playing; but the iconography and the logic of the tuning system do not suggest this.
+Of course, even on a completely flat bridge, string slots in the bridge could be made of various depths to create the string arc that violinists are used to, enabling single string playing; but the iconography and the logic of the tuning system (see below) do not show this.

-Above we see the three types of bridge on a vielle.
-In all these cases, there is a separate string-holder which has a particular effect on string pressure, creating downward tension on the soundboard, whereas a fixed and glued bridge without string-holder creates an upward pressure on the soundboard.
+Above we see illustrations of the three types of bridge on a vielle.
+In all these cases, there is a separate string-holder which has a particular effect on string pressure, creating downward tension on the soundboard, whereas a fixed and glued bridge without a string-holder creates an upward pressure on the soundboard.

 On the left, from Hans Memling, Angel Musicians, Antwerp, 1480s, we see a flat bridge and therefore strings of equal height.
 Often this would be a simple wooden block.
 In this case and in some other iconography, the block is castellated, possibly to allow tuning of individual strings.
 Luthier Chris Doddridge tells me that castellation also has a beneficial effect on string vibration and overall timbre.
-Castellated bridge or not, strings would generally have to be bowed as one humming block.
+Castellated bridge or not, strings would generally have to bowed as a humming block.

 Overall, historical images show us a range of sizes; a variety of shapes, most typically having a body shaped as an oblong box with rounded edges or with a gently curving waist; the neck was sometimes fretted with gut, more often unfretted; string numbers were usually 4 or 5, but sometimes 3 and possibly 6; it was played on the shoulder, or against the upper chest, or occasionally on the knee facing forward like the rebab or viola da gamba; and played with bows of various sizes, lengths and curvatures.

 Left: Two details from The Way of Salvation fresco in the Spanish Chapel, Florence, by Andrea di Bonaiuto, 1365.
 Here we see the low, flat bridge and the use of a bourdon on a 5 string vielle.
-The position of the thumb implies the bourdon is plucked while the other strings are bowed.
-The illustration bottom right, from the Boethius manuscript, De Musica, 14th century, strongly suggests this, too.
+The position of the thumb and bow suggests the bourdon here is plucked while the other strings are bowed.
+The illustration bottom right, from the Boethius manuscript, De Musica, 14th century, suggests this, too.
 Compare the shape and the low height of the vielle bridge from the green angel in the Immaculate Conception Altarpiece above and from The Way of Salvation fresco with that on the detail of the baroque violin, top right, from Orazio Gentileschi, Young Woman Playing a Violin, c.
 1612.
 The low, flat vielle bridge would facilitate playing all the strings as one sonic block, not possible on the curved violin bridge, and would make it much fuller-sounding but quieter than the violin.